sbansal21/crawler/README.md

 Further suggestions welcome.
 For information on contacting developers, please see ['Developers' section](#developers).

-## Accessibility
+## Code and Build
 The code can be found online on [the GitHub page for crawler](https://github.com/sbansal21/crawler).
+The scripts can be found under the ['scripts' directory](https://github.com/sumeet-bansal/crawler/tree/master/scripts) of the repo and the Java code can be found under the ['src' directory](https://github.com/sumeet-bansal/crawler/tree/master/src).
+However, the entire repo is set up as a Maven project that can be easily compiled and built.

 ## Developers
 + Sumeet Bansal (sbansal@actiance.com)